a girl in front of the computer a girl in front of the computer

 On the other hand, even for the lawyer Ledio Braho, the Constitutional Court should have given a solution.

-"Article 76, point 4, states that the Constitutional Court may decide that the decision to repeal an act produces consequences for another date, different from its entry into force.
-Point two says the decision of the constitutional court that has repealed a law, as it is in our case, incompatible with the constitution, as a rule brings legal effects from the date of its entry into force, as a rule the date of entry into force is the date of publication in the official notebook", says Braho, adding that the Court had the obligation to regulate the effects of the law.
+" Article 76, point 4, states that the Constitutional Court may decide that the decision to repeal an act shall produce consequences for a different date, different from its entry into force.
+Point two states that the decision of the Constitutional Court that has repealed a law, as in our case, incompatible with the constitution, as a rule brings legal effects from the date of its entry into force, as a rule the date of entry into force is the date of publication in the official gazette", says Braho, adding that the Court had the obligation to regulate the effects of the law.

-"The Constitutional Court had the opportunity to resolve it, it had the right, but I say that the Constitutional Court has made politics, what was paid until August 5, the state enjoys, after the 5th nothing is paid anymore". he says.
+" The Constitutional Court had the opportunity to resolve it, it had the right, but I say that the Constitutional Court has made a policy, what was paid until August 5th is for the state to enjoy, after the 5th nothing is paid," he says.

 For him, currently, it is the political will to return the prepaid taxes, but the lawyer Braho is skeptical about the return of this money.